Social Links Search

 Environmental sociologist Matthew Houser, who co-led the survey and now works with the University of Maryland and The Nature Conservancy, said many Hoosiers also supported tree planting efforts — a simple, effective way to both improve community spaces and cut carbon emissions.

 Houser noted that while climate change discussions can become political, most people share similar goals when it comes to improving their communities.
-“When we start talking about what we want for our families and neighborhoods, it brings us closer to real action,” he said.
+"And whenever we start having those conversations, it moves us step-by-step slowly toward actualizing some of those ideas in our community," he said.

 Though the Hoosier Life Survey was conducted in 2019, recent data from the Yale Climate Opinion Maps shows continued support among Indiana residents for government-led climate efforts and resilience-building strategies.